byteit101/subspawn/README.md

 After checking out the repo, run `bundle install` to install dependencies.
 Then, run `bundle exec rake dev` to set up a working environment.

-To install these gem onto your local machine, run TODO:.
+To install these gem onto your local machine, run `bundle exec rake build` and install all the gems with `gem install */pkg/*.gem`.

 ## Contributing